In Sales + Marketing we often hear “The Fortune’s in the Follow Up“.

 Something to categorize them correctly.
 To manage them accordingly.

-As salespeople and solopreneurs, we need to know how to invest our resources.
+As salespeople and solo advisors, we need to know how to invest our resources.

 To help them.

-And to know where to invest my time wisely.
+And to know where you can best invest your time.

 Easy ways to Effectively Categorize Your Leads